sikopet/blog/posts/dns.md

     SRV    Services (Gives locations of well-known services) TXT    Text (Comments or untyped information; used for trying out new ideas)

+*SPF* - allows administrators to specify which hosts are allowed to send mail on behalf of a given domain by creating a specific SPF record (or TXT record) in the Domain Name System (DNS).

 Special characters in resource records

     ;   comment